jpfulton/blog/content/blog/2023-07-21-azure-personal-network-replace-vpn/index.md

 ![Create Virtual Machine](./openvpn-server/create-vm.png)

 On the disks step, change the `OS Disk Type` to `Standard HDD (locally-redundant storage)`.
-Move on the networking step.
+Move on to the networking step.

 ![Create Virtual Machine Step 2](./openvpn-server/create-vm-2.png)